Catherine4j/SijiaMa.github.io/index.md

 # Nice to meet you

+I'm an Assistant Professor of Information Management in the Department of Management, Tilburg University, the Netherlands.

-I'm a Ph.D. candidate of Management Science and Information Systems in Guanghua School of Management, Peking University, Beijing.
+I received my Ph.D. in Management Science and Information Systems from Guanghua School of Management, Peking University, China.

 My current research interest lies in sharing economy, e-commerce, and social media.